openxpki/openxpki/doc/upgrading.md

 This release also introduces a new technical layer for the web frontend which comes with a new configuration layout and is the default when you install the system from scratch.
-We recommend to migrate you existing configuration to the new system.
+We recommend to migrate your existing configuration to the new system.
 The old layer is still supported but you need to make some minor adjustments to your configuration to run it.